ezufall/crd150_2026.github.io/hw_guidelines.md

 If you have successfully knitted the RMarkdown file, the resulting html file will appear in the same folder as where your RMarkdown file resides.

-If it has a problem knitting, R will stop at the chunk that contains the problem.
-You can determine the offending error and where it is located in your RMarkwdown in the Render pane.
+If it has a problem knitting, R Studio will stop at the chunk that contains the problem.
+You can determine the offending error and where it is located in your RMarkwdown in the Render pane in the bottom left window.
 You will see the R Markdown progress window, the error in red, and where R Markdown stopped.
 Carefully read the description of the error, which will contain the R code chunk name and the lines containing the problem in your R Markdown file.
 This is where it is useful for naming your chunks.
 You can directly go to your offending chunk and lines of code and see what may be the problem.
 For example, the figure below shows knitting was stopped because the column *tpopr* does not exist.
 You can go to the chunk named *q3chunk2*, lines 55-56 to remedy the issue.

 <br>